dovilez/Mushroom-Classification-fastai-/README.md

-# Mushroom-Classification-fastai-

-# Mushroom Classification with fasta
+# Mushroom Classification with fastai
 > creating a model that can recognize mushroom types from images

 ## Table of contents